-Consideration of and action on the annual review and an ordinance adopting the City's Investment Policy.
+Discussion of issues relating to the City's investment program, including the annual review of the City's Investment Policy.

 Summary: In compliance with the Texas Public Funds Investment Act, Government Code Ch.
 2256 as amended (the "Act"), the City has adopted an Investment Policy, which is Chapter 2, Administration, Article VII (Finance), Division 2 (Investment Policy), Section 2-274 Reporting, of the Code of Ordinances of the City of Deer Park.
 The Act also requires that the City Council, not less than annually, adopt a written instrument stating that it has reviewed the Investment Policy and investment strategies.
 The written instrument must record any changes made to the policy or strategies.